emranxec/MyLearning/README.md

 - [classnotfoundexception-vs-noclassdeffounderror](https://www.geeksforgeeks.org/classnotfoundexception-vs-noclassdeffounderror-java/?ref=lbp)
 ----
-##  is static method override possible?
+## Q. is static method override possible?
 > We can declare static methods with the same signature in the subclass,
 > but it is not considered overriding as there won't be any run-time polymorphism.
 Hence the answer is 'No
 ----
-##  explain save,update, save and persist methods?
+## Q. explain save,update, save and persist methods?
 - [hibernate-save-persist-update-merge-saveorupdate](https://www.baeldung.com/hibernate-save-persist-update-merge-saveorupdate)
 ----
-##  how to convert data in rest response in spring?
+## Q. how to convert data in rest response in spring?
 > Either return text/plain as
 ```
 @RequestMapping(value="/controller", method=GET)